LineIndent/fletxible/README.md

 python3 main.py
 ```

-If the setup has no error, you can start customizing your pages by adding in your personal layout directly within the generated pages inside the ```web``` directory.
+If the setup has no error, you can start customizing your pages by adding in your personal layout directly within the generated pages inside the ```pages``` directory.

 ## Current Algorithm Functions